 That smaller countries regularly perform lower in a comparison of the absolute number of guests, is obvious.
 By putting the tourist numbers in relation to the population of Saint Vincent and the Grenadines, the result is much more comparable picture: With 3.8 tourists per resident, Saint Vincent and the Grenadines ranked 16th in the world.
 In Caribbean, it ranked 10th.

-Saint Vincent and the Grenadines generated around 85.00 million US Dollar in the tourism sector alone.
-This corresponds to 9.6 percent of its the gross domestic product and approximately 1 percent of all international tourism receipts in Caribbean.
+In 2020, Saint Vincent and the Grenadines generated around 85.00 million US dollars in the tourism sector alone.
+This corresponds to 9.4 percent of its the gross domestic product and approximately 1 percent of all international tourism receipts in Caribbean.

 A global comparison can be found here › International tourism

 Back to overview: Saint Vincent and the Grenadines

 Development of the tourism sector in Saint Vincent and the Grenadines from 1995 to 2019The following chart shows the number of tourist arrivals registered in Saint Vincent and the Grenadines each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
-The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
+The number of people passing through within the same day, and e.g., crew members of ships or flights are also not considered tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

-Revenues in tourismIn 1995, tourism revenues amounted to 53.00 million USD, or about 16.77 percent of the gross national product.
+Revenues from tourismIn 1995, tourism revenues amounted to 53.00 million USD, or about 16.77 percent of the gross national product.
 This corresponded to about 218,000 tourists at that time and roughly 243 USD per person.
 Within 25 years, the country's dependence on tourism has increased noticeably.
-Before the outbreak of the Covid-19 pandemic, sales took up $255.00 million billion, 28.02 percent of gross national product.
+Before the outbreak of the COVID-19 pandemic, sales were $255.00 million billion, 28.02 percent of gross national product.
 Thus, each visitor spent an average of $651 on their vacation in Saint Vincent and the Grenadines.

 All data for Saint Vincent and the Grenadines in detail